Blokovi: Economy and transportation

 Local residents in the Sava Blocks protested, claiming the bridge will disrupt neighborhood's green zones, create even larger traffic jams, and turn Block 70 into the vast parking lot for Ada visitors.
-The 2020 petition against the bridge was signed by 8,000 residents.
+The 2020 petition against the bridge was signed by 10,000 residents.
 City said the bridge will be built regardless, but moved the start of the construction for the late 2023 or early 2024.
 When the plan was opened for public viewing in December 2022, citizens filed 3,500 complaints.
 With the announcement of the relocation of the Belgrade Zoo to Ada Ciganlija, mayor Aleksandar Šapić also announced pushing of this project, stating that by the early 2025 the bridge will be finished.
+City organized the design competition only in November 2023, giving a deadline of 765 days just for the completion of all permits and paperwork.
+The bridge should be 520 m long.

 In December 2021, city announced restoration of the riverine public transportation, which was discontinued decades ago.
 One of the first two proposed lines should be Block 45-Sports Center Milan Gale Muškatirović, at Dorćol.
 In the first, testing phase, it would be shorter, connecting Block 70 and Branko's Bridge.
 New mayor Aleksandar Šapić, however, stated in July 2022 that the riverine public transportation project will not be pursued further, calling it too expensive and "pointless".